 Data validation

-The data validation is a complicated scenario with a lot of possible cases.
+Data validation is a complex scenario with many possible cases.
 In the Vue ecosystem, the good implementation practices are to use custom validation components to control the data input.
 The Kendo UI for Vue Native Grid follows the popular development practices.
 That is why the component doesn't provide built-in data validation.
 We recommend the usage of custom components for handling the data validation when creating or editing records.

-When creating custom components as editors in the Grid, we recommend the use of the Kendo UI for Vue Native components.
+When creating custom components as editors in the Grid, we recommend using the Kendo UI for Vue Native components.
 The Kendo UI for Vue Native components are created with inbuilt support for validation cases and they provide the recommended approach to handle these state changes.

 The below demo demonstrates a possible approach that can be used to validate Grid's data.